 - Next, add the Organic Udon Noodles and sauce ingredients.
 Stir.

-- Finally, devour a plate of vegan Thai noodles!
+- Finally, devour a plate of vegan drunken noodles!

-Also, if you’re looking for more recipes with a similar flavor profile to these noodles, I’ve got you:
+Also, if you’re looking for more recipes with a similar flavor profile to these vegan drunken noodles, I’ve got you:

 - Easy Vegetable Lo Mein (Chinese-inspired)